next-identity/ni-drupal-oidc/README.md

 - Automatic display of callback URL for easy configuration on the Next Identity side
 - Support for login, registration, and profile editing redirects
 - User account creation and synchronization with Next Identity profiles
-- Customizable login and registration buttons
+- Customizable login and registration buttons with Next Identity branding
 - Drupal role assignment for users authenticated through Next Identity
 - Clean logout process with proper session termination
+- Option to use Next Identity favicon for your Drupal site
+- Blocks to easily place Next Identity login/register buttons anywhere on your site

 ## Requirements